awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/API_CreateApplication.md

 User\-provided application code \(query\) is invalid\.
 This can be a simple syntax error\.
 HTTP Status Code: 400

+ **ConcurrentModificationException**
+Exception thrown as a result of concurrent modification to an application\.
+For example, two individuals attempting to edit the same application at the same time\.
+HTTP Status Code: 400

  **InvalidArgumentException**
 Specified input parameter value is invalid\.
 HTTP Status Code: 400